awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control checks whether AWS Multi\-Factor Authentication \(MFA\) is enabled for all IAM users that use a console password\.

 Multi\-factor authentication \(MFA\) adds an extra layer of protection on top of a user name and password\.
-With MFA enabled, when a user signs in to an AWS website, they are prompted for their user name and password as well as for an authentication code from their AWS MFA device\.
+With MFA enabled, when a user signs in to an AWS website, they are prompted for their user name and password\.
+In addition, they are prompted for an authentication code from their AWS MFA device\.

 We recommend that you enable MFA for all accounts that have a console password\.
 MFA is designed to provide increased security for console access\.
 The authenticating principal must possess a device that emits a time\-sensitive key and must have knowledge of a credential\.